RELATED PARTY TRANSACTIONS AND BALANCES

 (a) Due from related parties

-At December 31, 2019, there was an outstanding loan to the Chief Technology Officer (“CTO”) of the Company of $19,394 (March 31, 2019 – $18,585).
-The loan had an interest rate of 1% until June 30, 2018 and 2% after this date based on the Canada Revenue Agency’s prescribed rate for such advances and is denominated in Canadian dollars.
-During the nine month period ended December 31, 2019, the Company accrued interest receivable in the amount of $273 (March 31, 2019 – $353); the remaining fluctuation in the balance from the prior year is due to changes in foreign exchange.
+At September 30, 2020 there was an outstanding loan to the Chief Technology Officer (“CTO”) of the Company of $19,151 (March 31, 2020 – $17,840).
+The loan has an interest rate of 2% based on the Canada Revenue Agency’s prescribed rate for such advances and is denominated in Canadian dollars.
+During the period ended September 30, 2020, the Company accrued interest receivable in the amount of $236 (March 31, 2020 – $472); the remaining fluctuation in the balance from the prior year is due to changes in foreign exchange.

 (b) Accounts payable and accrued liabilities